mdlincoln/tidy_humanities_data_2021/units/data_design.md

 2. Attributes: each entity will have attributes - text, categorical, numerical, or date data inherent to that entity.
 For example, a `person` entity may have `name` and `birth_date` attributes.
 Each attribute represents a column in that entity's table
 ![Attributes example]({{ site.baseurl }}/assets/img/attributes.png)
    1. *Every entity must have an `id` attribute* - a unique string or number that represents that entity, and which can be referred to from other tables.
-   2. Some attributes may point to other entities, such as a person's `active_location` attribute referencing a `Location` entity, that has its own additional attributes.
+3. Some attributes may point to other entities, such as a person's `active_location` attribute referencing a `Location` entity, that has its own additional attributes.
 In traditional database parlance, this is called a "foreign key relation".
    ![Attribute relational reference]({{ site.baseurl }}/assets/img/entity_relation.png)

+Remember, the goal isn't to actually enter all the data into tables, but to try and come up with the *set of tables* that could do the job right.
+That said, make sure to test out your data design by using the table tool in Miro to create the tables with the appropriate columns and try to fill out a few rows.

 Consider Mark Merry's source-oriented <-> method oriented axis of historical database design: will you try to create a data design that will capture every single eccentricity of the original printed and hand-annotated auction catalogue?
 Or will you make a focused database that only collects the information vital to your chosen question?
 As Merry suggests, you will likely choose a middle path.